 The Enterprise Service Bus (ESB) has reigned for more than a decade as the preferred method for connecting monolithic business applications.
-However, with digital transformation and cloud-services rising to the forefront – forethinking enterprises are racing to achieve greater agility by (1) breaking up monolithic applications into “microservices” and (2) loosely connecting them to establish a “pluggable,” service-based infrastructure.
+However, with digital transformation and cloud-services rising to the forefront – forethinking enterprises are racing to achieve greater agility.
+They’re doing this by (1) breaking up monolithic applications into “microservices” and (2) loosely connecting them to establish a “pluggable,” service-based infrastructure.

-At the same time, the term “microservices” is often mischaracterized.
-And that’s why we wrote this guide: To explain ESB vs. microservices in simple terms that anyone can understand.
+However, the term “microservices” is often mischaracterized so we’ll explain ESB vs. microservices in simple terms that anyone can understand.

 Here’s what you’ll learn in this guide: